pypm/home/docs/studies/prov20210406/index.md

-## March 25, 2021 Analysis of Canadian provincial data
+## April 6, 2021 Analysis of Canadian provincial data

 Reference model 2.8 is fit to data from the Canadian provinces with substantial cases.
-The model includes a second infection cycle to represent the B.1.1.7 variant, assuming a growth advantage of about 8.5% per day.
+The model includes a second infection cycle to represent the B.1.1.7 variant, assuming a growth advantage of about 8% per day.
 The fractions of cases arising from B.1.1.7 are not well measured.
 The unknown prevalence and growth advantage leads to significant uncertainty in forecasting growth in the coming weeks.